 The United States Congress is the branch of government that passes laws.
-The authority to do this is granted by Article I of the Constitution.
+This authority is granted by Article I of the Constitution.

 The Constitution is organized into seven articles.
 Article I, defines the legislature, its powers and prohibitions and defines relations between the federal and state governments.
 Article II defines the presidency.
 Article III defines the judiciary and Article IV outlines the obligations of the state and federal governments.